moloxiao/teen-coding-training-program/README.md

 * [Build A Text Adventure Game With JavaScript](https://www.youtube.com/watch?v=R1S_NhKkvGA)
 * [Are You Retro Enough?
 Text Adventure Engine Rebuilt in React](https://www.youtube.com/watch?v=V8_UnTnrn_g)

+## case 3 : A personal homepage or making a simple personal blog
+This would be more challenging, but it's also an option.

+**These are some possible options, but they are not limits.
+Suggestion: Is there any everyday tool that needs to be developed?
+We can break it down into different stages based on the actual difficulty.**

 # appendix
 Record some reference materials during the documentation writing process.
 List of Teaching Tools Planned for Use :